 A railway store, for example, needs to be able to withstand all weather conditions, be accessible both to store the objects and for personnel to get in safely, be securely locked, of adequate size, and it needs to be organised and easy to use.

 A converted shipping container lends itself perfectly to being used for railways stores.
 It can be the ideal size, robust and durable, and be completely adapted to incorporate all of the other requirements that you might have.

-You have a choice of sizes when it comes to shipping containers for storage.
+You have a choice of sizes when it comes to choosing a storage unit.
 The three most common sizes are:

-You should bear in mind that you can also join your shipping containers together to create a bigger space if needed.
+You should bear in mind that you can also join your units together to create a bigger space if needed.

-There are many other ways that you can customise your shipping container.
+There are many other ways that you can customise your unit.
 If you are planning on using it as a railway store, here are some examples of what you can do:

-- Consider adding electricity or lighting if you need to be able to see well inside the shipping container railway store
+Consider adding electricity or lighting if you need to be able to see well inside the railway store

-- Think about adding racking to the shipping container for easy and organised storage of smaller items
+Think about adding racking for easy and organised storage of smaller items

 Space beside the railway track is often prime advertising space, allowing potentially thousands of people past each day.
-You can also use professional painters to paint or vinyl wrap your shipping containers, keeping them in line with your overall look, or take advantage of its visibility by decorating it with your company branding.
+You can also use professional painters to add paint or vinyl wrap, keeping them in line with your overall look, or take advantage of its visibility by decorating it with your company branding.

 Using a converted unit as your railway store is the ideal solution as it is perfectly fit to both protect its contents and be flexible enough to carry out all of your other needs.
 It can be adapted as much or as little as you like and can ensure that all of your items are safe and well looked after.